Skip to main content

 A house in an HOA that requires roof maintenance

-Climbing up a ladder to take care of your roof and gutters can seem like a tall task, but prioritizing maintenance to the uppermost part of your house is super important to protect the structure below.
+Climbing a ladder to perform roof maintenance and gutter maintenance can seem like a tall task.
+However, prioritizing maintenance of the uppermost part of your house is super important to protect the structure below.
+Follow our 10 roof tips for homeowners to keep yours safe and strong for years to come.

 The upper covering for your home, roofs protect your space from elements of nature, like rain, snow, and shifting temperatures.
 General roof maintenance can extend the lifespan of your entire home and save you from expensive repairs down the road.
-Follow these dos and don’ts to keep your roof in tip-top shape.
+Follow this roof maintenance checklist to keep yours in top shape:

 1. Keep the Roof Clean